 If you do not want to use the SafeStorage, we provide options to disable Enclosure Security.
-The Enclosure Security can only be disabled if the target HBA/ enclosure is not hosting any secured disks with the "Legacy" status or secured arrays.
+The Enclosure Security can only be disabled if the target HBA/ enclosure does not host any secured disks with the "Legacy" status or secured arrays.